-The Brazilian Symposium on Computing Systems Engineering (SBESC) is an initiative of the research community originally associated with three events, the Operating Systems Workshop (WSO), the Embedded Systems Workshop (WSE), and the Real-Time Systems Workshop (WTR), that got together having identified a strong synergy between these areas, also motivated by the fact that designing computing systems is an increasingly multidisciplinary task.
-Since the first edition, the event holds the Embedded Systems School (ESSE) and since 2013, the Brazilian Conference on Critical Embedded Systems (CBSEC) also joined SBESC.
-The symposium is supported by the Especial Committee on Computing Systems Engineering (CE-ESC) of the Brazilian Computer Society (SBC).
+The Brazilian Symposium on Computing Systems Engineering (SBESC) is an initiative of the research communities originally associated with the Real-Time Systems Workshop (WTR, since 1998), the Operating Systems Workshop (WSO, since 2004), the Embedded Systems Workshop (WSE, since 2009), and the Critical Embedded Systems Conference The synergy between these areas and the fact that the design of computing systems is an increasingly multidisciplinary task resulted in the major event in the field in Latin America, covering all aspects of Computing Systems Engineering.
+The event is promoted by the Technical Committee on Computing Systems Engineering (CE-ESC) of the Brazilian Computer Society (SBC).

 Modern computing systems are becoming increasingly diversified.
-Nowadays we hear about Systems of Systems, Cyber-Physical Systems, Ubiquitous Systems, Internet of Things, and so on.
-Many of these systems are embedded, many are subject to real-time constraints and most of them run an operating system.
+Nowadays, we live among Systems of Systems, Cyber-Physical Systems, Ubiquitous Computers, the Internet of Things, and Autonomous Vehicles.
+Many of these systems are embedded, many are subject to real-time constraints, and most of them run a non-conventional operating system.
 In this context, the term Computing Systems Engineering involves techniques related to the safe, correct, and deadline-compliant development of such systems.

 - Applications (including Automotive, Avionics, and Aerospace)